lzim/mtl/blue/session01/s01_learner/mtl_session01_see.md

 ### 1. Prior Team Learning Prompt

-a.
-Think of a good learning experience in your team.
-It can be in a meeting or an informal exchange with a colleague.
+a. **Think of a good learning experience in your team.** It can be in a meeting or an informal exchange with a colleague.
 It can be when you learned a clinic   procedure, an idea for treatment with a difficult patient, or when a team member unlocked a mystery of CPRS for you.
 Try to think of a time when you had an ‘aha!’ or something finally made sense, or you could finally do something you couldn’t before.

-b.
-Jot down on scratch paper what it was that made it a good learning experience.
-What were the characteristics of the experience?
+b. **What were the characteristics of the experience?** Jot down on scratch paper what it was that made it a good learning experience.
 Compile a team list:

 - *Most likely the following are true:*
   - The learning was hands-on and experiential.